-Do you know that competitors' are the core of every business?
-And that carefully conducting your competitors' research is actually going to save your business from doom?
+Do you know that competitors’ are the core of every business?
+And that carefully conducting your competitors’ research is going to save your business from doom?

 “Okay, we have this feature, this feature and this feature.
 All of them are amazing!
 The customers would love them!”

 The truth is: nope.
 They didn’t love them.
 They didn’t even use our product.
 Why?

 Our competitors were some 20-year old companies from the IT sector.
 Their websites were awful.
 But still, they managed to provide enough value to their users.

 We have just overwhelmed existing and useful products.
 It turned out that our potential customers liked simplicity.

 We didn’t realize that our competitors’ are big gamers in our industry.
 We have just thought: “Nah, they have a crappy website.
 They are useless.”